-Once the documents are uploaded into Neighborly, the case will be assigned to either Emergency Repair or Rehabilitation based on the inspector's report.
-If the inspector's report shows that the case has an open permit, lien or violation that cannot be corrected by the program, the Program Specialist will send a letter to the applicant no later than 3 days after the inspection advising the client of the inspectors' findings and requesting that they correct the violation within 14 days and notify the program when it is corrected.
+Once the Construction Manager uploads the documents into Neighborly, the case will be assigned to either Emergency Repair, Rehabilitation or Replacement Housing based on the initial inspection report.
+If the report shows that the case has an open permit, lien, violation or other issue that cannot be corrected by the program, the Housing Specialist will send a letter to the applicant no later than 3 days after the inspection advising the client of the inspectors' findings and requesting that they correct the violation within 14 days and notify the program when it is corrected.
 If the homeowner does not correct the violation within 14 days, the program specialist will send a letter notifying the client that the case is closed.
 If the applicant calls after 14 days, the applicant will be added to the end of the waiting list.
+If the violation can be corrected by the program it will be addressed in the scope of work.

-Once the inspection is uploaded, the Program Specialist will notify the receptionist to contact the applicant to come to the office to pick up the application or mail the application to the applicant.
-At that time the receptionist will schedule the intake appointment for the applicant.
-The appointment will be added to the Program Specialist calendar.
+Once the inspection is uploaded, the Construction Manager will notify the Housing Specialist.
+The Housing specialist will prepare the award letter and participation agreement for signature by the applicant.
+At that time the Housing Specialist will schedule an appointment for the applicant.
+The appointment will be added to the Housing Specialist's calendar.

-Ineligible or withdrawn Applicants:

-All applicants that are deemed ineligible or withdraw from the program will receive a written letter sent by the program specialist and uploaded in Neighborly notifying the applicant as to why the application has been closed and the effective date.
-The letter will be signed by the Program Compliance Manager and uploaded into Neighborly by the program specialist before mailing.
+Ineligible or withdrawn Applicants: All applicants that are deemed ineligible or withdraw from the program will receive a written letter sent by the Housing Specialist and uploaded in Neighborly notifying the applicant as to why the application has been closed and the effective date.
+The letter will be uploaded into Neighborly by the program specialist before mailing.